Nikola Tesla: The Nikola Tesla Company

 In 1895, Edward Dean Adams, impressed with what he saw when he toured Tesla's lab, agreed to help found the Nikola Tesla Company, set up to fund, develop, and market a variety of previous Tesla patents and inventions as well as new ones.
 Alfred Brown signed on, bringing along patents developed under Peck and Brown.
 The board was filled out with William Birch Rankine and Charles F. Coaney.
-It found few investors since the mid-1890s were a tough time financially, and the wireless lighting and oscillators patents it was set up to market never panned out.
-The company handled Tesla's patents for decades to come.

-Lab fire

-In the early morning hours of 13 March 1895, the South Fifth Avenue building that housed Tesla's lab caught fire.
-It started in the basement of the building and was so intense Tesla's 4th-floor lab burned and collapsed into the second floor.
-The fire not only set back Tesla's ongoing projects, but it also destroyed a collection of early notes and research material, models, and demonstration pieces, including many that had been exhibited at the 1893 Worlds Colombian Exposition.
+On 13 March 1895, the South Fifth Avenue building that housed Tesla's lab caught fire.
+It started in the basement of the building and was so intense Tesla's fourth-floor lab burned and collapsed into the second floor.
+The fire set back Tesla's ongoing projects, and destroyed a collection of early notes and research material, models, and demonstration pieces, including many that had been exhibited at the 1893 Worlds Colombian Exposition.
 Tesla told The New York Times "I am in too much grief to talk.
 What can I say?".
-After the fire Tesla moved to 46 & 48 East Houston Street and rebuilt his lab on the 6th and 7th floors.